computational-metabolomics/dimspy-galaxy/README.rst

 Changes
 -------
 v1.4.0+galaxy0
-  - Submitted to the main toolshed (20193010)

-License
+  - First stable release
+  - Final release (Python 2-based version `DIMSpy <https://pypi.org/project/dimspy/1.4.0/>`_)

+Licenses
 -------
 DIMSpy and Galaxy tools are released under the GNU General Public License v3.0 (see `LICENSE file <https://github.com/computational-metabolomics/dimspy-galaxy/blob/master/LICENSE>`_)

+**Third-party licenses and copyright**

 RawFileReader reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved.
+See `RawFileReaderLicense <https://github.com/computational-metabolomics/dimspy/blob/master/RawFileReaderLicense.rst>`_ for licensing information.
-Using this sofware and/or implies the acceptance of RawFileReader license terms (see `LICENSE file <https://github.com/computational-metabolomics/dimspy-galaxy/blob/master/tools/dimspy/RawFileReaderLicense.md>`_).
+Using DIMSpy software for processing Thermo Fisher Scientific *.raw files implies the acceptance of the RawFileReader license terms.
+Anyone receiving RawFileReader as part of a larger software distribution (in the current context, as part of DIMSpy) is considered an "end user" under section 3.3 of the RawFileReader License, and is not granted rights to redistribute RawFileReader.

 .. |Build Status (Travis)| image:: https://img.shields.io/travis/computational-metabolomics/dimspy-galaxy.svg?style=flat&maxAge=3600&label=Travis-CI